 "When I get the 4 for $4, I get like three sriracha sauces and I dip everything in it -- my burger, my nuggets and my fries," Gardner said.

 Ahmad shortened his nickname to just "Sauce," and it stuck ever since.

-As a three-star recruit at Martin Luther King High School in Detroit, Michigan, Sauce didn’t get many looks from major programs.
+As a three-star recruit at Martin Luther King High School in Detroit, Michigan, Sauce didn't get many looks from major programs.
 He took his talents to the University of Cincinnati and began to develop his body.
-After arriving on campus at 160 pounds as a freshman, he’s now broken the 200-pound mark and is all over the radars of NFL teams.
+After arriving on campus at 160 pounds as a freshman, he broke the 200-pound mark and was all over the radars of NFL teams.

 He's a three-time first-team All-AAC player, a first-team All-American in 2020, the AAC Defensive Player of the Year in 2021 and a consensus All-American in 2021.
 He was named a semifinalist for the Jim Thorpe Award, but his teammate Coby Bryant won it.

 Even more remarkable than any of those stats?
 Sauce never allowed a single touchdown out of more than 1,000 career coverage snaps in his college career.
 The final tally last season was 13 catches for 117 yards, according to Pro Football Focus College.
 And while Sauce still doesn't have a pick-six in the NFL, he's already begun racking up tackles and interceptions at the pro level.

 He was asked at the NFL Scouting Combine how he'd react when (or if) he gave up his first NFL touchdown, to which he gave the sauciest of answers.